AlexandruPrimac/Aspect-Based-Sentiment-Analysis-Project/README.md

         raise NotImplementedError("Subclasses must implement this method.")
 ```

-All analyzers (LexiconABSA, TransformerABSA, OllamaABSA) inherit from ABSAAnalyzer and return a list of AspectSentiment objects — ensuring a unified API across all implementations.
+All analyzers (LexiconABSA, TransformerABSA, OllamaABSA) inherit from ABSAAnalyzer and return a list of AspectSentiment objects, ensuring a unified API across all implementations.

 ---
 ## Design Decisions & Rationale